eicarranza/platzigram/README.md

 # Platzigram

-Platzigram es un projecto minimo (inspirado en Instagram) el cual fue  construido a partir del curso de Django de Platzi.
-Este projecto tiene por objeto poner en practica los conocimientos en Python 3, siguiendo las buenas practicas en la construccion de software.
+Platzigram is a minimal project (inspired by Instagram) which was built from Platzi's Django course.
+This project aims to put into practice the knowledge in Python 3, following good practices in building software.

 ## Course
 [Platzi Django Course](https://platzi.com/cursos/django/ "Platzi Django Course")